relayshanghai/relay-supa-club/docs/supabase.md

 It will prompt you for the db password you can find in bitwarden under supabase

+| note that this will not copy the auth data, so you will need to create new users in the new database

-to restore the database (or copy it to another database):
+## Restore the database (or copy it to another database):

 ```bash
 psql -h db.<replace-this>.supabase.co -p 5432 -d postgres -U postgres < backup.sql